tldr-pages/tldr/pages/common/gimp.md

 `gimp {{path/to/image1 path/to/image2 ...}}`

-- Start the new instance, even if there is already a running one:
+- Start a new instance, even if there is already a running one:

 `gimp --new-instance`